Jeremy R. Smith

 Marco van Raalten was born and raised in Holland, Europe.
 At the age of 19 he left his country as a missionary and pastor.
 He has served in Asia, Africa, Europe, Central America, and North America.
 Prior to moving to St. Louis, he spent 17 years in Farmington, MO serving in youth ministry.
 He now serves on staff with St. Paul Evangelical Church as a ‘City Missionary’ – serving in bringing the body of Christ closer together in the St. Louis Metro area for the purpose of spiritual renewal and missional community impact.

 Student Liaison, Prayer Coordinator

 My name is Kari Waterman.
-I am 21 and work full-time as a Customer Service Representative.
+I work full-time as a Customer Service Representative.
 I have been leading and serving students in various capacities since 2016.
-I’ve been a student leader and an adult student leader at Base Camp and a head volleyball coach for St. Louis Crossfire and the St. Louis Panthers.
+I’ve been a student leader and small group leader at a local apologetics summer camp and a head volleyball coach for St. Louis Crossfire and the St. Louis Panthers.
 In each leadership position, my biggest takeaways have always been the value of patience and the power of prayer.
 I am a member of Hope Church in Berkeley, MO.
 When I’m not working, I can be found playing volleyball at church or off on a hike.
-I am looking forward to serving students with ReThink315!
+I am looking forward to serving parents and students with ReThink315!

 Jason Wilkins, MDIV